shishupal082/project/java/todo/readme.txt

 Removed api /config/api/v1/get/files as it was not required Added api /files/v1/read_json for reading direct json file from api

-Added two variable taskConfig and projectStaticData in config service similar to appConfig
+Added two variable taskConfigDB and projectStaticData in config service similar to appConfig

 2018-12-12